libssh2/libssh2/docs/INSTALL_CMAKE.md

     however it still requires that the method be advertized by the remote end and that no more-preferable methods are available.

- * `ENABLE_GEX_NEW=ON`

-    The diffie-hellman-group-exchange-sha1 (dh-gex) key exchange
-    method originally defined an exchange negotiation using packet type 30 to request a generation pair based on a single target value.
-Later refinement of dh-gex provided for range and target values.
-By default libssh2 will use the newer range method.

-    If you experience trouble connecting to an old SSH server using dh-gex, try this option to fallback on the older more reliable method.

  * `ENABLE_DEBUG_LOGGING=ON` in Debug, `=OFF` in Release

     Will enable the libssh2_trace() function for showing debug traces.